-Preheat a 12 inch cast iron skillet over medium heat.
-Drizzle the pan with the olive oil and brown the chicken thighs for 4-5 minutes per side, seasoning the thighs with salt and pepper.
+- Cook the chicken.
+Preheat a 12-inch cast iron skillet over medium heat.
+Drizzle the pan with the olive oil and add the chicken thighs.
+Brown the chicken thighs for 4-5 minutes per side, seasoning the thighs with salt and pepper.
 Remove to a cutting board, chop into bite sized pieces and set aside.

-To the hot pan, add the carrots, celery, and onions.
+- Cook the vegetables and chicken stock.
+Add the carrots, celery, and onions to the hot skillet.
 Cook for 6 minutes or until the vegetables are softened and the onions are translucent.
 Stir in the garlic and cook for 1-2 more minutes.
 Stir in the butter and sprinkle with the flour.
 Stir until there are no flour lumps and the vegetables are coated with the butter/flour mixture.
-Pour in the chicken stock while stirring quickly and scraping the bottom of the pan to release and cooked on flavor.
+Pour in the chicken stock while stirring quickly and scraping the bottom of the pan to release any cooked on flavor.

-Add the flour, baking powder, sugar and salt in a large food processor and pulse several times to combine.
+- Mix the cheddar biscuit dough.
+Add the flour, baking powder, sugar and salt to a large food processor and pulse several times to combine.
 Add in the butter and shortening and pulse 4-5 more times, or until the butter is the size of small peas.
 Add the cheese and pulse once or twice more until just incorporated.
 Pour in the milk and pulse until the dough just comes together.

+- Top the chicken pot pie with cheddar biscuit dough.
 Use your hands to grab a 1/4 cup portion of the biscuit dough.
-Flatten slightly and set gently on top of the chicken gravy mixture, being careful not to submerge the dough.
+Flatten slightly and set gently on top of the chicken gravy mixture, being careful not to submerge them in the dough.
 Repeat until the dough is gone and the top of the skillet is covered with biscuit dough.
 As you near the end of the dough, break it into smaller pieces and fill in all of the small edges and empty spaces.